rickardlindberg/rickardlindberg.me/writing/agdpp-demo-and-game-idea/index.markdown

 Then I asked him, "What would you like to do with the circle?"

-The sadness in his face faded and he started talking about balloons.
+The sadness in his face disappeared and he started talking about balloons.
 He said that he wanted the circle to be a balloon and that he wanted to shoot down balloons with arrows.

 I think we have an idea for a game.